Generalised time functions and finiteness of the Lorentzian distance: Background definitions, notation and results

 \begin{Cor} Let $(M,g)$ be a Lorentzian manifold.
 If there exists a function that is monotonic on every time-like curve so that $\essinf_M\sqrt{-g(\grad f, \grad f)}>0$ then $M$ has finite Lorentzian distance. \end{Cor} \begin{proof} This is implied by the contrapositive of Proposition \ref{lem inf dis}. \end{proof}

 The behaviour described in Proposition \ref{lem inf dis} can occur in otherwise innocuous situations, and has to be taken into account for our construction.
-The following example of a causally simple non-globally hyperbolic spacetime with $x,\,y\in M$ so that $d(x,y)=\infty$ is taken from \cite[Remark 3.66]{Minguzzi2008Causal}, and shows how the construction of Section \ref{sec:guts} fails when the Lorentzian distance is not finite.
+The following example of a causally simple non-globally hyperbolic spacetime with $x,\,y\in M$ so that $d(x,y)=\infty$ is taken from \cite[Remark 3.66]{Minguzzi2008Causal}, and shows how our main construction, presented in subsection \ref{subsec:surf-hat} below, fails when the Lorentzian distance is not finite.
 Similar examples with finite Lorentzian distance motivate the constructions of the next section.

 \begin{Ex} Let $M=\{(x,y)\in\R^2: 2 \lvert y\rvert> x\ \text{and}\ x>-1\}$ with metric $ ds^2 = \frac{1}{x^2+y^2}\left(dx^2-dy^2\right). $ This is a non-globally hyperbolic, causally simple spacetime, \cite[Figure 10]{Minguzzi2008Causal}.
 As a consequence there exist analytic time functions on $M$.
 A specific example is $h(x,y)=y$ whose gradient is $ \grad h = -(y^2+x^2)\partial_y. $